-(2009-Present) Ryan has been the Director of the Redfish School of Change since 2012.
+(2009-Present) Ryan has been a Director of the Redfish School of Change since 2012.
 She is also a sessional lecturer and research associate at the School of Environmental Studies at the University of Victoria .
 She teaches ecology, ecological restoration, and global food systems, and she researches the ways in which ecological restoration transforms both human and ecological communities.
 Her graduate work involved community engagement with the removal of two dams on the Elwha River in Washington State, focusing on the importance of fostering community conversations about ecological change.
 Ryan has been a workshop facilitator, sea kayak guide and marine naturalist, a long distance hiker, a mountaineering instructor, a repeat photographer, an english teacher, and a field ecology educator in Washington State, British Columbia, Alberta, Thailand, and Central America.
 She believes one key to transformative education is developing the ability to ask constructive critical questions not only of others, but of ourselves.

-(2016-Present) Joe came to Redfish as a teaching assistant in 2016, during his master’s studies in environmental education with North Cascades Institute andWestern Washington University.
+(2016-2018) Joe came to Redfish as a teaching assistant in 2016, during his master’s studies in environmental education with North Cascades Institute andWestern Washington University.
 He works now as the Operations and Field Director for Redfish School of Change.
 A passionate reader of both landscape and literature, Joe has been a writer, farmer, mechanic, bicycle fabricator, pedicab driver, guide, gardener, and teacher.
 He has circumnavigated the United States on his bicycle and has lived and taught abroad in Mexico, Czech Republic, and Slovakia.
 Joe’s focus now is on decolonization work, finding ways to be a naturalized, rather than invasive, species by connecting people with ecosystems through experiential education.
 He firmly believes that we must live like we’re going to stay awhile.
 Joe now lives and works in Bellingham, WA, the region of his birth.

 (2018-Present) Vanessa was a student in the 2011 Redfish program, and those experiences exploring BC inspired her to move west.
 Her graduate work at the University of British Columbia, in partnership with St’át’imc First Nation and BC Hydro, focused on the effects of hydroelectric dams on wild salmon migrations.
 Her research interests have included the biology of at-risk bivalve populations, thermal behaviour of salmonids, and sockeye salmon population dynamics.